A gamma-ray periodic modulation in Globular Cluster 47 Tucanae: Fermi-LAT data analysis

 We construct the LAT light curve using a modified version of aperture photometry with 500 s time-bin for 47 Tuc.
 We extract events within a circular region with a radius of $\sim3^\circ$ centered on the location of 47 Tuc in the energy range from 100 MeV to 500 GeV.
 Using Tool \emph{gtmktime}, we select the good time intervals (GTIs) to exclude the periods when 47 Tuc was close to the Earth's limb or within 5 degrees of the Sun and the Moon.
 Because a time-bin of 500 s is shorter than the sky survey rocking period of \emph{Fermi}-LAT, the large exposure changes from time-bin to time-bin for 47 Tuc.
 So we use Tool \emph{gtexposure} to determine exposure for each time-bin.
 Then photon arrival times are barycenter corrected using Tool \emph{gtbary}.
 We also use Tool \emph{gtsrcprob} to assign probabilities for each event basing on the new generated model file.
 The light curve is calculated by summing the probabilities of events {(rather than the number of photons to remove the possible contamination of nearby sources)} and weighting the relative exposures of each time-bin.
 Similar approaches are widely adopted in the literature \citep{Corbet2007,Abdo2009b,Ackermann2012}. {The details of our data reduction are introduced in the Appendix.}

 We calculate the power spectrum for the entire light curve after subtracting the mean flux to examine the possible periodic modulation {with method of Lomb-Scargle periodogram \citep{Lomb1976,Scarle1982}}.
 The power spectrum is shown in Fig.~\ref{Fig1} and displays a distinct peak at $1.3032\pm0.0003~{\rm day}^{-1}$ ($\sim18.42$ hours).
 The probability \citep[$p_{\rm prob}$; ][]{Lomb1976,Scarle1982} of obtaining power from the chance fluctuation (the noise) equal to or larger than power spectral peak is $<1.8\times10^{-11}$.
 Taking into account the number of statistically independent frequency trials ($N$), the false-alarm probability (FAP) is $<1.15\times10^{-6}$.
 And the FAP \citep{Scarle1982} is calculated as ${\rm FAP} =1-(1 - p_{\rm prob})^{N}$.
 The significance of power spectral peak is estimated to be at $\sim4.8\sigma$ (99.999885\%) confidence level.
-In Fig.~\ref{Fig1}, we also show $3\sigma$, $4\sigma$ and $5\sigma$ confidence levels with green dotted, blue dashed-dotted and red dashed lines, respectively. { As shown in the panel A of {Appendix} Fig.~\ref{fig:phase-resolved SED}, there is no significant emission above 50 GeV for 47 Tuc.
+In Fig.~\ref{Fig1}, we also show $3\sigma$, $4\sigma$ and $5\sigma$ confidence levels with green dotted, blue dashed-dotted and red dashed lines, respectively.

+{ As shown in the panel A of {Appendix} Fig.~\ref{fig:phase-resolved SED}, there is no significant emission above 50 GeV for 47 Tuc.
 To increase the signal-to-noise of target, we re-analyzed the Fermi-LAT events with data up to 50 GeV, and the significance increases up to 4.9$\sigma$.
 More intriguingly, if we limit the data up to $\sim$5 GeV, the significance increases to 5.2$\sigma$ and the power spectrum is shown in {Appendix} Fig.~\ref{Fig1-2}.} To check whether our signal detected in 47 Tuc is artificial or not, we also extract light curves with the same method for bright gamma-ray sources around 47 Tuc in 3FGL \citep{Acero2015}, then calculate their power spectra.
 No similar signal has been identified.
-We further analyze the data of LS 5039, LS I +61$^{\circ}$303, Cygnus X-3, 1FGL J1018.6$-$5856, and CXOU J053600.0$-$673507 and do confirm the signals (including their periods and the significance) reported in the literature \citep{Abdo2009d,Abdo2009e,Abdo2009b,Ackermann2012,Corbet2016}. { We then conclude that our signal is robust and create phase-resolved fluxes within each phase-bin for gamma-rays (see the upper panel of Fig.2).}
+We further analyze the data of LS 5039, LS I +61$^{\circ}$303, Cygnus X-3, 1FGL J1018.6$-$5856, and CXOU J053600.0$-$673507 and do confirm the signals (including their periods and the significance) reported in the literature \citep{Abdo2009d,Abdo2009e,Abdo2009b,Ackermann2012,Corbet2016}.
+We then conclude that our signal is robust and create phase-resolved fluxes {employing likelihood analysis} within each phase-bin for gamma-rays (see the upper panel of Fig.2).